-Position the terminal housing and terminal plate against the motor housing.
+Position the terminal housing, terminal plate and gasket against the upper motor housing.
 If required, rotate the terminal housing and twist the motor leads to remove excess slack.

-Coat the threads of the motor housing studs (30) with 'Never-Seez' or equivalent compound, and secure the terminal housing assembly to the motor housing with the hardware (31 and 32); torque the nuts evenly in a cross sequence to 11 ft. lbs.
+Coat the threads of the motor housing studs (20) with 'Never-Seez' or equivalent, and secure the terminal housing assembly to the motor housing with the hardware (21 and 22).
+Torque the nuts evenly in a cross sequence to 11 ft. lbs.
 (132 in. lbs. or 1,5 m. kg.).
-Tighten the nuts (13, Figure C-2) drawing the terminal cap (11) down into the terminal bore.
-Do not overtighten and damage the terminal gland or hardware.
+Tighten the nuts (13, Figure C - 2) drawing the terminal gland into the terminal bore.
+Do not overtighten the nuts and damage the the terminal gland or hardware.

-A .12 in.
+A.12 in.
 (3,05 mm) gap is required between the terminal gland cap flange and the terminal housing when tighten the nuts.

-See FINAL ASSEMBLY and VACUUM/PRES-SURE TESTING followed by LUBRICATION.
+See FINAL ASSEMBLY and VACUUM/PRESSURE TESTING followed by LUBRICATION.